juancq/emotion-recognition-smartwatch/README.md

 DOI: https://doi.org/10.1145/3123024.3125614
 ```

+## Dataset
+Data was collected from 50 participants.
+Coding details are available in user_study_encoding.csv.

-## Requirements
+## Replicating Study Results

+### Install requirements

 The code was written in python2.7.
 To install the requiements run:
 ```bash
 pip install -r requirements.txt
 ```

-## Commands used to generate results from our data set
+### Commands used to generate results from our data set

 Extract the accelerometer data from the recorded walking times.
 ```bash